usbarmory/usbarmory/software/buildroot/README-INTERLOCK-mark-two.md

 On the bootloader console press CTRL+C to stop the usb storage emulation mode.
 Then disconnect the Type-C USB interface and restore eMMC boot mode.

-You should now be able to boot the i.MX6UL PICO.

 **NOTE**: upgrading can also be performed live on the running image using SSH access (see Operation section) as the partition is automatically mounted under